-We are a nation of animal lovers, with nearly half of UK households having a pet.
+We are a nation of animal lovers, with unprecedented levels of people becoming pet owners in the last two years.
 And at Bower Willis Designs, we’re with you - if you’ve ever driven past our showroom, you’ll no doubt have seen our fur babies Mika and Skylar waiting to greet you.
 Because we understand that pets are an important part of your family, we design kitchens that consider those all important pet-factors, as well as the needs of the humans who live in your home.

 So, what makes a pet-friendly kitchen?

 Start by thinking about the everyday routines of you and your pets, and what can be done to make your kitchen a safer and more convenient space for you to share.
 Having a designated space for things to belong will not only keep your kitchen looking clean and tidy, but will prevent you from tripping over water bowls and beds while you’re carrying hot pans.